shivdeepak/shivdeepak.com/content/about.md

 Shiv advocates creating software that is self-sustaining and capable of growing autonomously.
 In his previous roles, he worked extensively in Product-Led Growth, Gamification, Growth Hacking, and Cloud Cost Optimization.

 He had the privilege of joining HackerRank (YC S11), India's first Y Combinator aka.
 YC startup, during its early stages.
-Shiv contributed significantly to its growth, helping it evolve from a seed-stage startup with $0 ARR to an enterprise with tens of millions in ARR.
+Shiv contributed significantly to its growth, helping it growth from a seed-stage startup with $0 ARR to an enterprise with tens of millions in ARR.

 Shiv is passionate about open-source software.
 During his school years, he contributed to the open-source project Sahana Eden and was selected for the prestigious Google Summer of Code (GSoC) in 2011.
 This program accepts only about 1,000 students worldwide each year.